mlyg/unified-focal-loss/README.md

 2. Cosine Tversky loss has a single focal parameter gamma that controls the degree of down-weighting of easy examples.
 Default is gamma = 1 i.e. no weighting.

 3. Combo loss has two parameters, alpha and beta:
-a) alpha: variable that controls weighting of dice and cross-entropy loss
+a) alpha: variable that controls weighting of Dice and cross-entropy loss
 b) beta: a variable controlling the relative contirbution of false positive and false negative predictions on the modified Focal loss.
 Beta > 0.5 penalises false negatives more than false positives.
 The default is for alpha = beta = 0.5